lhyarkosky/SOS_project/README.md

      - Keep SQL separate from C# code

 2. **Frontend Changes**
+   - Originally was using windows frames, seemed clunky and not useful to learn so switched to React
    - Make changes in React components
    - Start development server: `npm start`
    - Changes hot-reload automatically